Tax identifiers

 For example, let's say a business customer holds a tax identifier of type dk

-(Denmark) and another of type uk
+(Denmark) and another type uk

 (Great Britain).
 In a POST/checkouts